Analysis | The Energy 202: How Pebble Mine opponents used Fox News push Trump to delay the Alaska project

 Trump faced pressure from other directions, too.

-Donald Trump Jr., the president's oldest won, “made an impassioned case against the mine to his father during an early August fundraiser he hosted at his Bridgehampton, N.Y., home," my colleagues reported last week.
+Donald Trump Jr., the president's oldest son, “made an impassioned case against the mine to his father during an early August fundraiser he hosted at his Bridgehampton, N.Y., home," my colleagues reported last week.

 And he and Nick Ayers, Vice President Pence’s former chief of staff, also tweeted out their opposition to the mine, too.